-- 1. One per unit is that field voltage required to produce nominal voltage on the airgap line of the generator open circuit characteristic (Refer IEEE Standard 115-1983 Test Procedures for Synchronous Machines) - 2.
+- 1. One per unit is that field voltage required to produce nominal voltage on the airgap line of the generator open circuit characteristic (Refer IEEE Standard 115-1983 - Test Procedures for Synchronous Machines).
+Excitation control system with both proportional and integral actions should achieve a minimum equivalent gain of 200. - 2.
 Rated field voltage is that voltage required to give nominal generator terminal voltage when the generator is operating at its maximum continuous rating.
-Rise time is defined as the time taken for the field voltage to rise from 10% to 90% of the increment value. - 3.
-Negative field current is not required (unless determined by system studies). - 4.
-Settling time is defined as the time taken for the generator terminal voltage to settle and stay within an error band of $\pm 1\%$ of its increment value.
+Rise time is defined as the time taken for the field voltage to rise from 10% to 90% of the increment value. - 4.
+Settling time is defined as the time taken for the generator terminal voltage to settle and stay within an error band of $\pm 1\%$ of its increment value. - 5.
+Voltage overshoot is defined as the largest deviation of the terminal voltage over the step increment value during the transient state. - 6.
+Field voltage means generator field voltage.